 - Badass: Blastoise.
 Its Mega Evolution takes it a step further.

 - BFG: The cannon it gets in its Mega Evolution is almost as long as Blastoise's body.

-- Boring but Practical: A given considering that this is the role of pretty much most water Pokémon, and amongst the three starters.
-Venusaur is a Jack of All Stats with multitudes of useful moves that can be a sweeper (especially with its Hidden Ability), and a Supporter.
+- A given considering that this is the role of pretty much most water Pokémon, and amongst the three starters.
+Venusaur is a Jack-of-All-Stats with multitudes of useful moves that can be a sweeper (especially with its Hidden Ability), and a Supporter.
 Charizard is an offensive beast in terms of both physical and special attack, and has a good offensive movepool (Not to mention an ability that INCREASES its offensive power when its HP is low, and a Hidden Ability that makes it even MORE so).
 Blastoise, on the other hand, is a Stone Wall, and its stats, combined with its limited movepool, make it hard to sweep.
 On the other hand, Blastoise has several support moves, notably Rapid Spin, and a priority move.
 This turns Blastoise into a capable Anti Lead and an all around useful teammate.